Mau Belen: TNT Triple Giga head coach

 Giga, would continue its winning streak by winning all three conferences in the 2022–23 season – the first ever grand slam in the 3x3 league's history.
 The team would be disbanded after the PBA 3x3's dissolution after the 2023–24 season.

 Philippines 3x3

 Belen would be the head coach of the Philippines men's national 3x3 team which took part in the 2024 FIBA 3x3 Asia Cup.

 Sports administration

 Belen organized sports events in Dubai.
 She was also part of the organizing team of the basketball tournament of the 2019 Southeast Asian Games in the Philippines.

 Belen also served as tournament director of National Basketball Training Center (NBTC) which organizes tournaments for girls.

 In 2024, together with former TNT Triple Giga players Chester Saldua, Samboy de Leon and Matt Salem, they founded the basketball league Half Court 3x3.

+Following Haydee Ong's resignation as commissioner of the Women's Maharlika Pilipinas Basketball League in April 2026, Belen was named to the role on an interim basis.